Note: This Catalog was published in July 2009 and supersedes the 2008-2009 Catalog.

 SOCW6329 - SOCIAL WORK, LAW, AND THE FAMILY CODE (3 - 0)

 Overview of legal principles and procedures as they apply to social workers and their interaction with clients.
 Particular attention given to the broad area of family law.
 Areas of mental health law, children's rights, consumerism, malpractice, courtroom testimony, criminal law, estates, and community legal services covered.
 This course is an elective only; does not meet the requirements for a second year policy course.
 Prerequisite: SOCW 6325; SOCW 6326 or concurrent enrollment; or SOCW 6336 or concurrent enrollment.
 CAP students: SOCW 6371.

 SOCW6330 - CHILD DEVELOPMENT (3 - 0)

-Reviews and analyzes a number of theoretical and empirical approaches to understanding the development of the child through adolescence; implications for practice and policy.
-Prerequisite: SOCW 5301 and 5317.
+Reviews and analyzes theoretical and empirical approaches to understand the development of children through adolescence; explores implications for practice and policy with children and adolescents.
+Prerequisite: SOCW 5301 and SOCW 5317.